-Competing at a senior level saw our director Tom represent Great Britain worldwide more than 20 times as well as clinching the world champion title in 2010.
+Competing at both junior and senior level saw our director Tom represent Great Britain worldwide more than 20 times, as well as clinching the Junior World Championship title in 2010.

 Having identified a gap in the market for gun storage and associated gun services, Tom persuaded his semi-retired father Gary to set up secure premises in Battersea.

-When Tom narrowly missed out on representing Team GB at London 2012, he put his competitive career on hold to focus on building the business with his father.
+Tom put his competitive career on hold to focus on building the business with his father.